hku-systems/SOTER/README.md

 After fetching all these figures, you can verify the abovementioned **Major Claims** by referring to the **Expected results** and **Important notes** below.

-Note that, you can also run each experiment by yourself with the following steps.
+Note that, you can also run each experiment by yourself with the steps described below.

 ### Experiment 1: End-to-end performance (45 mins)